Katharine Bard: Early life and education

-Bard was born on October 19, 1916, in Highland Park, Illinois.
-She was the daughter of Ralph Bard, who served as assistant secretary of the Navy.
-She studied acting at the Embassy Dramatic School in London and the Group Theatre Studio in New York.
+Bard was born on October 19, 1916 in Highland Park, Illinois.
+She was the daughter of Ralph Bard, who served as assistant secretary of the U.S. Navy.
+She studied acting at the Embassy Dramatic School in London and the Group Theatre Studio in New York City.

 Career

 She appeared in the films The Decks Ran Red, The Interns, Johnny Cool, Inside Daisy Clover and How to Save a Marriage and Ruin Your Life.

-She appeared in the television series Suspense, Lux Video Theatre, The Millionaire, Studio One, Front Row Center, Studio 57, Goodyear Theatre, M Squad, Climax!, Alfred Hitchcock Presents, Gunsmoke, The Rifleman, Perry Mason, Peter Gunn, Playhouse 90, Sam Benedict, Alcoa Premiere, The Great Adventure, The Farmer's Daughter, The F.B.I., The Big Valley and Insight, among others.
+She appeared in the television series Suspense, Lux Video Theatre, The Millionaire, Studio One, Front Row Center, Studio 57, Goodyear Theatre, M Squad, Climax!, Alfred Hitchcock Presents, Gunsmoke, The Rifleman, Perry Mason, Peter Gunn, Playhouse 90, Sam Benedict, Alcoa Premiere, The Great Adventure, The Farmer's Daughter, The F.B.I., The Big Valley and Insight.

-On Broadway, Bard appeared in All the Living, (1938), Jeremiah (1939), Life With Father (1939), Ring Around Elizabeth (1941), Lily of the Valley (1942), Three's a Family (1943), Made in Heaven (1946), The Hallams (1948), I Know My Love (1949), Pride's Crossing (1950), and The Long Days (1951).
+On Broadway, Bard appeared in All the Living, (1938), Jeremiah (1939), Life with Father (1939), Ring Around Elizabeth (1941), Lily of the Valley (1942), Three's a Family (1943), Made in Heaven (1946), The Hallams (1948), I Know My Love (1949), Pride's Crossing (1950), and The Long Days (1951).
 She also acted in London and Toronto and performed in summer theater in Bar Harbor, Maine.

-In 1947–48 she appeared as the title character in the syndicated version of the radio series Claudia.
+In 1947-1948, she appeared as the title character in the syndicated version of the radio series Claudia.